42BV/restzilla/README.md

 ## Customize beans ##

-Logic can be customized on each of the architecural layers: Repository, Service and Controller.
+Logic can be customized on each of the architectural layers: Repository, Service and Controller.
 This is particulary handy when domain specific functionality is desired.

 ### Repository ###